Uniqueness of static decompositions: Main results

-\begin{remark} The same conclusion of the first part of Theorem \ref{Einsteinspacetime} is obtained in \cite{Tod}, but with slightly different hypothesis.
+\begin{remark} \rm{The same conclusion of this Theorem is obtained in \cite{Tod}, but with slightly different hypothesis.
 The author starts with a fixed Riemannian 3-dimensional metric and he supposes that different Einstein static spacetimes can be constructed using it.
 Then, he proves that the metric is locally the one given in (\ref{metrica}).
-Observe that if we have a static manifold with two different static decompositions, a priori, we do not know if the respective bases are isometric. \end{remark}
+Observe that if we have a static manifold with two different static decompositions, a priori, we do not know if the respective bases are isometric.} \end{remark}

 Finally, we show that a condition on the lightlike sectional curvature ensures the uniqueness of the static decomposition in the Lorentzian case.

 \begin{theorem} Let $M=L\times_{-f}\mathbb{R}$ be a static space with $dim L\geq2$.
 If there exists a point $(p,t)\in M$ such that $\mathcal{K}(\Pi )\neq0$ for any degenerate plane $\Pi$ of $T_{(p,t)}M$, then $M$ admits an unique decomposition as static space. \end{theorem}